Medvedev tops Tsitsipas in Australia to reach 2nd Slam final - WHIZ News

 MELBOURNE, Australia (AP) — Daniil Medvedev simply does not lose right now.
 Not to Top 10 opponents.
 Not to anyone, really.
 Certainly not to a drained Stefanos Tsitsipas in the Australian Open semifinals.

+Asked in an on-court TV interview to explain his success of late, Medvedev replied: “To be honest, I don’t have an answer.
+I was just working hard for it all my life.”

+Tsitsipas came out flat, looking drained after his epic five-set, four-hour comeback victory over Rafael Nadal in the quarterfinals.

 In Sunday’s final (7:30 p.m. local time, 3:30 a.m.
-EST), the No. 4-seeded Medvedev will take on No. 1 Djokovic, who already owns eight Australian Open titles among his 17 Grand Slam trophies.
+EST), the No. 4-seeded Medvedev will take on No. 1 Djokovic, who already owns eight Australian Open titles among his 17 Grand Slam trophies as he tries to gain on the men’s record of 20 shared by Nadal and Roger Federer.

+Djokovic, who won his semifinal against 114th-ranked qualifier Aslan Karatsev on Thursday, is a combined 17-0 in semifinals and finals at Melbourne Park.

+“First of all, I like that I don’t have a lot of pressure, because he never lost in eight times that he was here in the final.
+So it’s him that has all the pressure, getting (closer) to Roger or Rafa in the Grand Slams,” Medvedev said about Djokovic.
+“So I just hope that I’m going to get out here, show my best tennis.
+As we see, I can win some big names if I play good.
+That’s the main part.
+He has, for sure, more experience, but more things to lose than me.”

 It took just 75 minutes for Medvedev to grab a two-set lead.
 He went up 3-1 in the third before Tsitsipas made things interesting, if only briefly, by taking three games in a row, including his only break of the match.